webauthz/handbook/README.md

 in the response.
 When a `refresh_token` is provided, it indicates the application MAY renew the access token when it expires.

-A successful HTTPS response should look something like this:
+A successful exchange response looks like this:

 ```
 HTTP/1.1 200 OK